pwa-builder/pwabuilder-windows-chromium-docs/image-recommendations.md

 If PWABuilder generating all the images is acceptable for your app, then you may proceed with Level 1 or Level 2.
 But if you want control over which icons show up in Windows -- not just using some scaled image variant -- you should choose Level 3 or 4.

-Consider, for example, how your app icon might show different content depending on the size:
+Consider, for example, how your app icon might show different content depending on the available surface area:

 - Small surface: App icon (44x44) in taskbar, showing a small, abbreviated logo: <br><img src="/images/windows-image-app-icon.png" />